Professor of Film and Television Studies, Faculty of Arts

 'Why study television idents?'

-Developing interests in the promotional screen industries, my ongoing research investigates intermediaries and agencies specializing in video marketing.
+3) Promotional Videography: Developing interests in the promotional screen industries, this strand of research investigates intermediaries and agencies specializing in video marketing.
 This has informed workshops and consultancy with local SMEs on 'spreadable marketing' as part of the University of Nottingham's award-winning 'Arts into Business' programme.
 These workshops have been a featured 'success story' for the National Centre for Universities and Business.

 For reflections on media industry method, based on work with Red Bee Media, see the video Interviewing Media Professionals (part of an event hosted by the postgraduate-led 'Industrial Approaches to Media Network')